Chapter 1:

 “…mmm…” The spiky haired, lethargic couch-potato remained motionless.
 As the television droned on, a slender pair of legs walked into frame obscuring his view.

 “You’re going to ignore me?”
-Frustrated, the voice of a young woman prattled on digging at Nicolaus, just barely catching his attention.
+That continued digging at Nicolaus, just barely caght his attention.
 “I’m not going to move.”

 “Rude!
 Guess what dude, I spent all morning cooking, so someone is going to eat it.
 Get off your ass, food’s ready!”

 “Fine…fine.”
 Nicolaus got off the sofa and shuffled into the small kitchenette.
-He sat at the table as the young woman placed a plate of bacon, eggs, and sausages in front of him.
+At the table, the young woman placed a plate of bacon, eggs, and sausages in front of him.

 “Dig in!”
 She sat down opposite Nicolaus who scowled at her intensely.